Huntspill Hub News Village Agent IT Support Community Gatherings Somerset & Exmoor Trail

 Amanda Fisher, our Village Agent.

-Her next visits are Monday 1st December and 5th January 10.30am to 12noon
+Her next visits are Monday 2nd February 10.30am to 12noon

 However, if you are in urgent need, and you need to contact Amanda earlier than this then please visit the Somerset Village Agents website for help and advice, and to get support please visit Village Agent or contact Amanda direct on 07958415266